ontologue/cyril-soler-bonnet/README.md

 ## POSITIONING

-Still working on becoming a leibnizian "philosophe à notions complètes" — which requires genuine independence and real-world experimentation.
-The path followed by my carrer is a broken line that proves to be a Peano curve capable of filling the AI plane.
-An unusual life that happens to have made me a fully functional ontologist.
+Still working on becoming a Leibnizian "philosophe à notions complètes" — which requires genuine independence and real-world experimentation.
+My career's broken line proves to be a Peano curve, gradually filling the entire AI plane.
+This unusual life has made me a fully functional ontologist.

 *I spent 20 years preparing to be an ontologist before the job title existed.*